ohata-toast/Cloud-Access/zh/console-user-guide/option.md

 ### Connection Settings

 * You can check the connection information provided during service activation.
 You may change the Customer Name and Algorithm.
-    * Supported algorithms: AES-256 and ChaCha20.
+    * Supports AES-256 and ChaCha20 algorithms.

 ### Login Security Settings

-* Configure the number of login attempts, password expiration period, and password policy.
+* Configure the login failure limit, password expiration period, and password policy.
-    * Login Attempts: Set the number of allowed failed login attempts (1 to 5).
+    * Login Failed: Set the number of allowed failed login attempts (1 to 5).
     * Password Expiration: Set the validity period for passwords (1 to 180 days).
     * Password Policy: Set password creation rules for agent users.
         * Some mandatory policies are always enforced regardless of settings.

-### Notice Message
+### Notice Settings

 * Set a custom message to be displayed to users during agent authentication.
     * Up to 200 characters can be entered.